toksaitov/monet/Readme.md

 * `docker-compose build`: to build all *monet* images

+* `docker-compose up`: to start all services

-* `docker-compose up`: to start the service
+* `docker-compose up -d`: to start the services in the background

-* `docker-compose down`: to stop the service
+* `docker-compose down`: to stop the services

 * `docker-compose -f docker-compose.yml -f docker-compose.gpu.yml ...`: to work
   with the GPU variant of the *neural-doodle* image

 * `docker-compose -f docker-compose.yml -f docker-compose.development.yml
-   [-f docker-compose.gpu.yml]...`: to mount project directories on the host machine under project directories inside containers to allow instant source changes throughout development without rebuilds.
+   [-f docker-compose.gpu.yml] ...`: to mount project directories on the host machine under project directories inside containers to allow instant source changes throughout development without rebuilds.